MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-setup-item-tracking.md

 > [!NOTE]
 > [!INCLUDE [prod_short](includes/prod_short.md)] does a few minor validations when you enter or import data.
 A more comprehensive check happens when you post or transfer data from journal lines to the **Item Tracking** page.
 The latter happens automatically when you open the **Item Tracking** page from the item journal line or if you choose the **Update Item Tracking Lines** action.

-### Warehouse physical inventory journal for locations where directed pick and put-away is turned on
+### <a name="warehouse-physical-inventory-journal-for-locations-where-directed-pick-and-put-away-is-turned-on"></a>Warehouse physical inventory journal for locations where directed pick and put-away is turned on

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Warehouse Physical Inventory Journal**, and then choose the related link.
 2. Fill in the fields on the item journal line as necessary.
 Note that the **Lot No.**, **Serial No.**, **Expiration Date**, **Warranty Date**, and **Package No.** fields are available (if the feature is enabled).